ave-llan/grammar-graph/README.md

 Interactively construct a language from a [context-free grammar](https://en.wikipedia.org/wiki/Context-free_grammar).
-The grammar is converted into a decision-making graph, and a Guide keeps track of all possible states that the non-deterministic grammar might be in during constructionp.
+Like a regular expression which generates strings instead of matching them.

 ## Example
 ```js